 Starting a business in Singapore is simply one of the best decisions that you can make.
-The country has been listed as one of the top places to do business in the world, for a very long time.
+The country has been listed as one of the top places to do business globally for a very long time.

 As a foreigner, you need to register a company and open a bank account to kick-start your business in Singapore.
 Keep on reading as we will list down the step-by-step process of how to do so.

-According to Doing Business 2020 conducted by The World Bank, Singapore secured its second place in the list of countries that are the easiest for doing business.
+According to the 2020 Ease of Doing Business rankings conducted by The World Bank, Singapore secured second place in the list of countries that are the easiest for doing business.
 The Lion City has impressively maintained the top ranking for many consecutive years.

 Indeed, Singapore has attracted a great number of foreign entrepreneurs and businesses to come and invest, due to a wide range of advantages that the country can offer, including: